naman2398/Data-Analysis-SQL-Casestudy/Danny's Diner/Danny's Diner.md

-# :ramen: :curry: :sushi: Case Study #1: Danny's Diner
+# :ramen: :curry: :sushi: Case Study: Danny's Diner

 ###  1. What is the total amount each customer spent at the restaurant?